danReynolds/data_batcher/README.md

 # Data Batcher

-Data batcher batches and de-dupes data fetched in the same cycle of the event loop.
+Data batcher batches and de-dupes data fetched in the same task of the event loop.

 ```dart
 final batcher = DataBatcher<String>(